Lura BarberWashington Improv Theater

 Climb ev'ry improv mountain with Lura Barber...

-Lura pushes students to connect honestly with their scene partners, to make bold, smart character choices, and to have as much fun as humanly possible on stage.
+Lura teaches students how to be authentically themselves on stage, connect honestly with their scene partners, make bold character choices, and have as much fun as humanly possible on stage.
 She believes in playing to the top of your intelligence, unhinged physical humor, and building an inclusive improv community.
-These are just a few of her favorite things.